The Creatives Note

 I left architecture because I felt like it wasn’t for me anymore and got into advertising.
 I would say my Mom probably influenced my decision to get into advertising because she worked in advertising while I was growing up so it sort of made it easier for me to transition.
 After working in a number of places, I decided to go on my own and founded my studio.
 After I got tired of doing that, I decided to use the opportunity to get a Master’s degree and leave the country; killing two birds with one stone.
 The journey has been an interesting one and has been filled with self-learning.

-How will you describe what you do to a 5-year-old?
+How would you describe what you do to a 5-year-old?

 I create things from scratch and make them move to tell stories.